kawser2133/SOLID-design-principles/README.md

-# Mastering SOLID Design Principles
+# Mastering SOLID Principles in Software Design

 In the dynamic world of software development, writing maintainable and scalable code is crucial to the success of any project.
 SOLID design principles provide a set of guidelines that can help developers achieve precisely that.
 Developed by Robert C. Martin (Uncle Bob), these principles have become a cornerstone of modern software architecture.
 In this blog post, we will dive deep into each SOLID principle, understand its significance, and learn how to apply them with practical coding examples.